fizaRameez/LaravelImageTask/readme.md

-It's a simple project that was created to demonstrate basic Laravel skills.
+It's a simple project that was created to demonstrate Multiple Image Upload.

-It included:
+This Project included:

-- MVC
+- Multiple Image Upload
 - Basic Laravel auth
 - CRUD and Resource Controllers
 - Eloquent and Relationships